moreno-betancur/survtd/README.md

 [![License](License-GPL-image.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

-**survtd** is an R package to fit Cox or additive hazards regression models with time-fixed covariates (any type) and time-dependent covariates subject to missing data or measurement error, using any of the following approaches:
+**survtd** is an R package to fit semi-parametric Cox or additive hazards regression models with time-fixed covariates of any type and multiple continuous time-dependent covariates subject to missing data, measurement error or simply observed in discrete time.

--   Multiple Imputation for Joint Modeling (MIJM): The multiple imputation-based two-stage joint modeling approach developed by Moreno-Betancur et al. (2017).
-Briefly, it uses an adapted multiple imputation by chained equations (MICE) procedure to impute true values of each marker at each event time.
-An unadapted version of this approach is also available (unMIJM).
-Only for continuous time-dependent covariates.
+All these issues are handled with the two-stage Multiple Imputation for Joint Modeling (MIJM) approach developed by Moreno-Betancur et al. (2017).
+Briefly, the MIJM approach uses an adapted multiple imputation by chained equations procedure to impute true values of each marker at each event time.

--   Simple two-stage approach (simple2S): Single imputation of true values of each marker at each event time from estimated trajectories based on linear mixed models.
-Only for continuous time-dependent covariates.

--   Last observation carried forward approach (LOCF): Single imputation of each marker at each event time by the last value observed.
-Time-dependent covariates of any type.
+The package also provides easy-to-use implementations of an unadapted version of the approach (unMIJM); a simple two-stage approach (simple2S), based on single imputation of the continuous markers from linear mixed models; and the last observation carried forward (LOCF) approach for time-dependent covariates of any type, which is the traditional method to incoporate these in hazard models.
+Data simulation functions also included.

 **Note:** Please note that the version available on GitHub is the most up-to-date *development* version of the package.
 A stable version of the package will be available from CRAN once it is released.